-The product (which was the subject of the original petition) was imported gypsum plasterboard with a thickness of 12 mm.
-The following standard plasterboard products with a thickness of 12 mm were imported by MIS during the period of investigation for injury i.e. 1 April 2000 to 31 August 2002 ("injury period")
+WWB mentioned that the product (which was the subject of the original petition) was imported gypsum plasterboard with a thickness of 12 mm.
+WWB also mentioned that the following standard plasterboard products with a thickness of 12 mm were imported by MIS during the period of investigation for injury, i.e. 1 April 2000 to 31 August 2002 ("injury period"):

-The petitioner contends that its decline in sales of gypsum plasterboard with a thickness of 12.5 mm was directly attributable to alleged dumped imports by MIS of the like products described in paragraph 3.1.
+WWB stated that the petitioner contends that its decline in sales of gypsum plasterboard with a thickness of 12.5 mm was directly attributable to alleged dumped imports by MIS of the like products described in paragraph 3.1.
 At paragraph G4.1.1 of the revised petition the petitioner contends that it suffered a decline of 14.2% in sales volume of the 12.5 mm over the injury period but enjoyed a 5.1% increase in sales value of such products.
-During the same period MIS dropped its volume purchases of 12.5 mm plasterboard from the petitioner by a mere 2.3% but notwithstanding this insignificant decline in volume, the value of 12.5 mm plasterboard purchased by MIS from BPB increased by 17.4%.
+During the same period of time MIS dropped its volume purchases of 12.5 mm plasterboard from the petitioner by a mere 2.3% but notwithstanding this insignificant decline in volume, the value of 12.5 mm plasterboard purchased by MIS from BPB increased by 17.4%.
 What the petitioner does not take into account is that the demand for gypsum standard plasterboard with a thickness of 12.5/12 mm used for ceilings and partitions as well as for the manufacture of 12.5/12 mm ceiling tiles was declining prior to the importation by MIS of gypsum plasterboard.